ksahlin/ultra/README.md

 USAGE
 -------

-uLTRA can be used with either Iso-Seq or ONT reads.
+uLTRA can be used with either PacBio Iso-Seq or ONT cDNA/dRNA reads.

 ### Indexing

 First, we construct the data structures used in uLTRA using a genome annotation GTF file and a genome fasta file.
+Make sure to specify full path to annotation, otherwise `gffutils` will complain.

 ```
-uLTRA index genome.fasta  annotation.gtf outfolder/  [parameters]
+uLTRA index genome.fasta  /full/path/to/annotation.gtf  outfolder/  [parameters]
 ```